amfrye777/MSDS6306_CaseStudy10_Afrye_CBoomhower/Paper/CaseStudy10_Paper.md

 The next step is to observe the association between planned and as-is exports.
 Pearson's r is therefore calculated and the resulting r value is `0.906`.
 This indicates there is a strong, positive correlation between both types of Efak exports.
-We aknowledge that `0.906`, though strong, presents some room for improvement.
+We acknowledge that `0.906`, though strong, presents some room for improvement.

     cor(EfakAsIs , EfakPlan, method = "pearson")